HalilBarbarosGocmen/HalilBarbarosGocmen/README.md

 - 📫 How to reach me **halilbarbarosg@gmail.com**
-- 👨‍💻 All of my projects are available at [http://halilbarbarosgocmen.com/](http://halilbarbarosgocmen.com/)
+- 👨‍💻 Al of my projects are available at [http://halilbarbarosgocmen.com/](http://halilbarbarosgocmen.com/)

 <h3 align="left">Connect with me:</h3>